easytarget/serialOM/README.md

 print('state: ' + OM.model['state']['status']
      + ', up: ' + str(OM.model['state']['upTime']) + 's')
 ```
 This will quietly connect and display the current machine state and uptime.
-Try setting `quiet=False` for in the `OM = serialOM()` init arguments to see a lot more detail of the connecction progress.
+Try setting `quiet=False` in the `OM = serialOM()` init arguments to see a lot more detail of the connecction progress.

 If *serialOM* times out or fails to detect a RRF controller during initialisation `OM.machineMode` will be empty (`''`), otherwise it will reflect the controller mode; currently `'FFF'`, `'CNC'` or `'Laser'`.